 Selecting Send alternating tag names means tags on the external channels will be continually updated to change with the alternating channel.
-Some B&G displays do not like this, so this function is off by default.

 Linear channels 1 to 10 (such as Forestay load) can be mapped to Expedition system channels

 Expedition uses a configuration file to determine the functions Expedition will decode from the Cosworth processor data stream.